Nearata/myanimelist-rest-api/README.md

 ## Documentation

-See the complete documentation [here](https://vonnearata.gitbook.io/docs/)
+See the complete documentation [here](https://vonnearata.gitbook.io/docs/).

 ## License

 Distributed under the MIT license.
 See [LICENSE](LICENSE) for details.

-## Contributing

-1. Fork it
-2. Commit your changes
-3. Push to the branch
-4. Create a new Pull Request

 ## Disclaimer